New Students

 • Language courses may count toward Humanities graduation requirement.

-Which languages can be used to fulfill the College of Letters & Science language requirement?
+Which languages can be used to fulfill the College of Letters & Science Language Requirement?

 Arabic